Brento20/password.maker/README.md

 1. Error messages; I still need to work out why I cant get the error message to work on alpha characters. -- worked out!!!
 2. I also should work out how to get the upper/lower/special/number arrays that i defined with the var to actually push into the characterPool. -- worked out!!!
 3. When the user selects no character sets it should have an error message. --- not done
+4. use the .splice method to make the arrays more readable.

 ## Screenshots of deployed application.